themostaza/react-native-ble-manager/README.md

 __Arguments__
 - `id` - `String` - the id of the peripheral
 - `name` - `String` - the name of the peripheral
+- `advertising` - `JSON` - the advertising data payload, the structure is different between Android and iOS

 __Examples__
 ```js